RavinduChamodWickramage/WeatherWebsite/README.md

 **View Weather Data**: Check the displayed weather details including temperature, rain, humidity, and wind speed for up to three cities.

 ## API Key
-Could you replace YOUR_API_KEY in the JavaScript code with your own API key from WeatherAPI to fetch weather data?
+Could you replace YOUR_API_KEY in the JavaScript code with your API key from WeatherAPI to fetch weather data?

 ## Contributing
 Contributions are welcome!
 Please open issues or submit pull requests to help improve the project.